-The reality of commercial wood turnings are that they are produced on automated or semi-automated lathes.
-These can produce thousands of wood parts per day, at exactly the same shape and size, with minimal human labor, equating to lower cost.
-These lathes operate from rough sawn squares or wood dowels being fed into the lathes and producing simple to elaborate wood turnings.
+The reality of commercial wood turnings is that they are produced on automated or semi-automated lathes.
+These can produce thousands of wood parts per day, of the same shape and size, with minimal human labor, equating to lower cost.
+These lathes operate from rough-sawn squares or wood dowels being fed into the lathes and producing simple to elaborate wood turnings.

 Some lathes that are used to turn wood are: